 Welcome to Reception!
-Our teacher is Lauren Bowe.
-She is assisted by Hazel Gaines.
+Our teacher is Nicola Duggan.
 We follow an emergent curriculum that is based upon the needs and interests of the wonderful children in Reception.

 Most of the children in our Reception class came to our Nursery and so we are lucky enough to have already formed relationships with them by the time they come to us in Reception.
 We also welcome some children into Reception from other Nurseries and it is always lovely to make new friends.